 Six Word Stories

-I haven’t started a new version of this project in a while though, so I started thinking, “what would a 2019 version look like?”
+I haven’t started a new version of this project in a while, so I started thinking, “What would a 2019 version look like?”
 Would I use Elixir and Phoenix, try porting an old Express.js version to TypeScript, or would it be a serverless application?

 It wasn’t always about being a test bed for frameworks, though.
 The first iteration was a simple Wordpress site.